johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 The pi Zero W is the Raspberry with the least powerful specifications.
 However, it does run well for a year now, as I only use it for nothing else than the thermostat function.
 The larger Raspberry pi boards have headers, the GPIO pins, soldered to to them.
 For Pi0 you can choose to buy a headerless of with header.
 I prefer the one already soldered, as it is only a couple of bucks more.

 **Download location Home-Assistant OS** for pi0 at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W choose: hassos\_rpi0-w-x.xx.img.xz.

+**Note**: Since the release of HA OS 7.0 the Pi Zero isn't supported anymore.
+See [this Github Pull request](https://github.com/home-assistant/operating-system/pull/1638).
+The 6.6 version is still available for download.
+However it is uncertain how long the Home Assistant latest core will be running on this version 6.
+For running a future proof hardware configuration, the RPi3 or above seems to be a better choice.

 **Thermostatic radiator valves**
 Both rooms have one radiator, each is equipped with an eqiva-N thermostatic radiator valve (TRV).
 These are only used to open and close the radiators at the beginning and end of the day.
 They are programmed to setpoint 12° C when the desired heating for the room is off and to 25° C when the desired heating is on.